-- (1) The amounts reported represent the aggregate grant date fair value of the restricted stock awards granted during the fiscal year ended December 31, 2021 under Surrozen's 2015 Plan, computed in accordance with Financial Accounting Standard Board Accounting Standards Codification, Topic 718, or ASC Topic 718.
-The assumptions used in calculating the grant-date fair value of the stock options reported in this column are set forth in the notes to Surrozen's financial statements included elsewhere in this prospectus.
-This amount does not reflect the actual economic value that may be realized by the non-employee director. - (2) As of December 31, 2021, Drs.
-Berkenblit and Woodhouse held restricted stock awards covering 35,129 shares of Surrozen common stock, respectively. - (3) Pursuant to a letter agreement that Surrozen entered into with Dr. Lin in connection with her service on board of directors, Surrozen granted Dr. Lin a restricted stock award of 35,129 shares in January 2021. - (4) Pursuant to a letter agreement that Surrozen entered into with Dr. Haak-Frendscho in connection with her service on board of directors, Surrozen granted Dr. Haak-Frendscho a restricted stock award of 35,129 shares in March 2021. - (5) Pursuant to a letter agreement that Surrozen entered into with Dr. Rothenberg in connection with his service on board of directors, Surrozen granted Dr. Rothenberg a restricted stock award of 35,129 shares in April 2021. - (6) Pursuant to a letter agreement that Surrozen entered into with Mr. Chai in connection with his service on board of directors, Surrozen granted Mr. Chai a restricted stock award of 35,129 shares in April 2021. - (7) Resigned in connection with the Business Combination.
+- (1) The amounts reported represent the aggregate grant date fair value of the restricted stock awards granted during the fiscal year ended December 31, 2020 under Legacy Surrozen's 2015 Plan, computed in accordance with Financial Accounting Standard Board Accounting Standards Codification, Topic 718, or ASC Topic 718.
+The assumptions used in calculating the grant-date fair value of the stock options reported in this column are set forth in the notes to Legacy Surrozen's financial statements included elsewhere in this prospectus.
+This amount does not reflect the actual economic value that may be realized by the non-employee director. - (2) As of December 31, 2020, Drs.
+Berkenblit, Varmus and Woodhouse held restricted stock awards covering 100,000, 125,000 and 100,000 shares of Surrozen common stock, respectively, on a pre-Business Combination basis. - (3) Dr. Lin joined Surrozen's board of directors in January 2021. - (4) Dr. Varmus resigned from Surrozen's board of directors in April 2021.
+Pursuant to a letter agreement entered into with Dr. Varmus in connection with his service on Surrozen's board of directors and Scientific Advisory Board, Surrozen paid Dr. Varmus \$6,000 in cash compensation per quarter of service on its board of directors. - (5) Pursuant to a letter agreement that Surrozen entered into with Dr. Woodhouse in connection with his service on board of directors, Surrozen granted Dr. Woodhouse a restricted stock award of 100,000 shares in September 2020, on a pre-Business Combination basis. - (6) Dr. Haak-Frendscho joined Surrozen's board of directors in March 2021. - (7) Dr. Rothenberg joined Surrozen's board of directors in April 2021. - (8) Mr. Chai joined Surrozen's board of directors in April 2021.